 The holy month of Ramadan is going on and there’s definitely a good deal of fasting as well as feasting.
-Fasting is one of the pillars of Islam and Ramadan is known as the holy month of fasting, when followers abstain from eating and drinking from sunrise till sunset.
+Fasting is one of the pillars of Islam and Ramadan is known as the holy month of fasting, when followers abstain from eating and drinking from sunrise to sunset.
 However, before and after the fasting, two important meals— Suhoor and Iftar are consumed.

 Suhoor is the meal eaten before dawn.
 This is the first and only meal of the day before sunset and often comprises food that leaves you full during the day.
 Fresh and dry fruits, oatmeal, eggs, and dairy products are popularly consumed for Suhoor.
 Here are our recommendations for Suhoor from Deliveroo:

 1. Acai Bowl

-An Acai Bowl is basically a thick smoothie topped with oatmeal, fruits, berries, peanut butter.
+An Acai Bowl is basically a thick smoothie topped with oatmeal, fruits, berries, and peanut butter.
 It is normally consumed for breakfast and would make a perfect starter for Suhoor.
 Filled with antioxidants, vitamins, minerals, fiber, protein, and healthy fat, it is a very nutritious meal to start a day with.
 Acai Beach offers a variety of vegan Acai Bowls with different ingredients and toppings according to your taste.

 2. Hummus Avocado Wrap